Football to allow five substitutes during post-virus fixture backlog

 While teams will be able to make five substitutions, “to avoid disruption to the game, each team will only have three opportunities to make substitutions” as well as at half time or before extra time.

-In competitions that allow an another replacement in extra time, teams will have an additional substitution opportunity.
+In competitions that allow an additional substitution in extra time, teams will have an additional substitution opportunity.

-The previous limit on outfield substitutes for top-level competitions has been three in regulation time.

 It added that “the decision on whether to apply this temporary amendment will remain at the discretion of each individual competition organiser.”